Opinions On The Covid Vaccine

 Photo by Z

-Zoey Boswell, Staff Writer
+Zoey Boswell, Online Director

 The Covid vaccine is a two-dose injection that has been proven 95% effective at preventing Covid-19.
 The vaccine is controversial due to it being fairly new and there not being many studies out on it.
 We have gathered some opinions from some fellow West Brunswick students and staff, here’s what they have to say;